RQuarx/c-text/README.md

 and more to come!

 # Installation
-> [!IMPORTANT]
-> This program has not been tested on any other operating system other than Linux,
-> I have tried to implement some things to make this program more cross platform, however
-> I have no idea on how to.

 > [!NOTE]
 > This program requires SDL3, SDL3_ttf, and fontconfig to be installed on your system

 ### Building from source

-#### Linux
 ```bash
 # Clone the repository
 $ git clone https://github.com/RQuarx/c-text/